nhoffman/fastalite/README.rst

   from fastalite import fastalite

-  with open('inseqs.fasta') as infile, open('outseqs.fasta.gz', 'w') as outfile:
+  with open('inseqs.fasta') as infile, open('outseqs.fasta', 'w') as outfile:
       for seq in fastalite(infile):
           outfile.write('>{}\n{}\n'.format(seq.id, seq.seq))